Source recommendations

 Neil Price

-Archaeologist and writer Professor Neil Price of Uppsala University is one of the foremost researchers about the Viking Age.
-He has written many books that are critically acclaimed and considered standard works in academia.
+Archaeologist and writer Dr Neil Price of Uppsala University is one of the foremost researchers about the Viking Age and early medieval culture in Scandinavia.
+He teaches at the University of Uppsala and also appears in various popular media.
+Dr Price has written many critically acclaimed books of which many considered standard works in academia.
 If you want to make your first steps into Viking Age culture and don’t know where to start, you would want to look into:

 • The Viking Way